Line Integrals

 In the case where the vector field $\vec{F}(x,y)$ happens to be the gradient of another function $f(x,y)$, a line integral can be computed instead by subtracting $f$ evaluated at the start point from $f$ evauated at the end point of the curve.
 That is, when $\vec{F}(x,y) = \nabla f(x,y)$, $$ \int_a^b \vec{F}(\vec{c}(t)) \cdot \vec{c}'(t) \ dt = f(c(b)) - f(c(a)). $$

-Example Computation:
+Shortcut Example

 Let $\vec{c}(t) = \langle \cos(t), \sin(t) \rangle$ be the same curve, but this time from $t=0$ to $t=\frac{\pi}{2}$.
 Compute the line integral through the vector field $\vec{F}(x,y) = \left\langle 2x, -2y \right\rangle$.
 Because $\langle x, y \rangle$ is the gradient of the function $f(x,y) = x^2 - y^2$, we can use this theorem.
 This might even remind you a lot of seeing FTC with an anti-derivative.
 Using the fundamental theorem,